conda/conda-pack/docs/source/index.rst

 API Usage
 ---------

-Conda-Pack is also provides a Python API, the full documentation of which can be found :doc:`here <api>`.
+``conda-pack`` also provides a Python API, the full documentation of which can be found :doc:`here <api>`.
 The API mostly mirrors that of the ``conda pack`` commandline.
 Repeating the examples from above: